Author's note: I hope you enjoy this.

 "What do you mean?"
 Both Jimmy and I asked as one.

 "Scientists messed with your DNA?
 How long ago did this happen?"
-I asked, I wasn't trying to be nosy I just wanted to know who could be so stupid, not to mention that messing with someone's DNA is against the law.
+I asked, I wasn't trying to be nosy I just wanted to know who could be so stupid, not to mention that messing with someone's DNA is against the law, even in the super natural community.
 She paused as she thought for a moment.

 "I'm not entirely sure how long ago it was.
 Maybe five or six years?"

 "Five or six years?
 Well who are they?
 And do you have any idea where they are?
 If so, then we can find out what they did and who else they did this to.
 They need to be stopped."
-I said to her.
+I said to her, shocked by the idea that they could still be experimenting on people's DNA.

-"Well I think finding them will be quite difficult and a waste of time also."
-She said matter of factly.
+"Well I think finding them will be quite difficult and a waste of time."
+She stated.

 Wow.
 Raven has only been here for a couple of hours and already I have learnt so much about her.
-I have no doubts that she will still remain a mystery to us though.
+I have no doubts that she will still remain a mystery to us for some time though.

 We didn't talk any more about the scientists or the laboratory; although I'm sure we were all curious, but she had opened up to us and we didn't want to push it.
 Jimmy finished the tests and I began to fill Raven in on some things she would need to know about working here.